 This is a good result, considering that many prescription medications take weeks to reach their full efficacy.
 Vistaril appears to work quickly.

 A more recent medical review published in 2020 evaluated five different clinical trials on Vistaril for anxiety.
-The researchers found that the drug was more effective for generalized anxiety disorder (GAD) than placebo, and that it was similarly effective to other first-line treatments for anxiety such as benzodiazepines.
+The researchers found that Vistaril was more effective for generalized anxiety disorder (GAD) than placebo, and that it was similarly effective to other first-line treatments for anxiety such as benzodiazepines.

 It’s worth noting that much of the medical research proving Vistaril’s efficacy is on patient populations with GAD, which is a less severe form of anxiety than a condition like panic disorder.

-We were only able to find one clinical study testing Vistaril on patients with panic disorder.
-It was a case report, meaning the study documented the positive effects of the treatment on one patient.
+We were only able to find one clinical study testing Vistaril on an indvidual with panic disorder.
+It was a case report, meaning the study documented how Vistaril resolved panic disorder in one patient.
 While this is a good early sign, we don’t believe it’s enough information to suggest that Vistaril is effective for panic disorder overall.

-We can conclude from the above-linked research that Vistaril is effective for treating anxiety.
+We can conclude from the above-linked research that Vistaril is effective for treating anxiety and potentially effective for treating panic attacks.

 Vistaril Side Effects

-Like many pharmaceutical pills, Vistaril confers a risk of side effects that patients and their doctors have to balance against the benefits.
+Like many pharmaceutical drugs, Vistaril confers a risk of side effects that patients and their doctors have to balance against the benefits.

 The medical study from 1994 linked in the previous section compared the side effects of Vistaril against placebo.
 Overall, 52% of Vistaril patients experienced side effects, versus 35% of placebo.
 This is a relatively high side effect rate.